Dispensary Standard Operating Procedures (SOP) TemplatesGet the templates

 - Date: Note when the procedure was written or last updated.
 This will help you keep track of old versions and draw attention to old procedures that need to be revisited and updated.
 (We suggest putting the version and date in the footer).

 Ideally, yes.
-Taking the time to document SOPs will help keep your business compliant and efficient.
+Taking the time to document SOPs for every task will help keep your business compliant and efficient.
 If you’re just getting started, focus on high-priority tasks first — usually those with risk or that are consistently done differently and need to be standardized — like auditing or inventory intake.

-It’s important to note that some SOPs will have overlapping tasks, but the goal is to have a separate SOP for every function or activity.
+Note that some SOPs will have overlapping tasks, but the goal is to have a separate SOP for every function or activity.
 For example, the "closing procedure" will have steps for closing drawers and reconciling transitions, but you will probably also have an SOP specifically for drawers and cash processes.
-You may also have separate SOPs by role, so opening for a manager will look different then opening for a receptionist, though both cover the same time-frame.
+You may also have separate SOPs by role, so opening for a manager will look different than opening for a receptionist, though both cover the same time frame.

 Common dispensary SOPs: